foundation29org/dxgpt_testing/README.md

    - `_llama`: Data evaluated using the LLaMA model.
    - `_c3`: Data evaluated using the Claude 3 model.
    - `_mistral`: Data evaluated using the Mistral model.
+   - `_geminipro15`: Data evaluated using the Gemini Pro 1.5 model.

 ### Modifiers